bachfamily/ears/README.txt

 • for the [ears.ambi*~] modules: the HoaLibrary released under GPLv3, and the Eigen library, released under GPLv3

+• for the [ears.vamp~] module: the VAMP Plugin and host SDK.
+It's located inside the repository, to compile it follow the system-specific instructions inside the build folder (e.g. build/README.osx), e.g. on OSX: make -f build/Makefile.osx

 In turn, bach depends on